Neirpyc/Go-auth/README.md

 go get gopkg.in/yaml.v2
 go get github.com/Neirpyc/Go-auth
 ```
-This package requires [go-yaml](https://github.com/go-yaml/yaml) so it can read the config file and store the accounts a a yaml file.
+This package requires [go-yaml](https://github.com/go-yaml/yaml) so it can read the config file and store the accounts as a yaml file.
 ## Setup
 Once you're in your project file, just create these files (you can rename them as you want, but you'll have to modify some stuff later):
  - logs.log